Fighting the Rapid Rise of Cyber Warfare in a Changing World

 Making use of the best methods for application security found in OWASP (Open Web Application Security Project) and its list of impactful web application security risks, including tips for logging and monitoring solutions to reduce response time.

 Improving network security against wardriving and other network attacks by educating the employees on the risks of using public Wi-Fi, requiring a virtual private network (VPN) for sensitive resources, and strengthening network authentication.

 The hiring of the best professionals is very significant.
-Cyber-security is a multidimensional practice, and framing an effective framework requires lots of patience and efforts.
+Cyber-security is a multidimensional practice, and framing an effective framework requires lots of patience and effort.
 It also requires advanced knowledge in all the fields, including networking and application development.

-Even after following every protocol, breach of privacy can occur leading to a crisis.
+Even after following every protocol, a breach of privacy can occur leading to a crisis.
 So a crisis plan is very essential concerning cyber-security.
 As the reports suggest in 2016 the average time taken by the organizations to recognize a breach was 191 days approximately and around 70 days to contain the breach.
 The response team for crisis planning should significantly include, legal professionals, forensic analysts, and the public relations department for building an effective plan.